 Firefly offers several standardized payload configurations.
 Each configuration is compatible with industry standard separation systems.
-Firefly also has the ability to design customized adapters.
-The available payload volume for each configuration is shown in green in Figure 11 below.
+The available payload volume for each configuration is shown in green in the figure below.
+Firefly also offers customized adapter design, testing, and integration as a service.

 For customers with flexible destination orbits and launch dates, Firefly offers Rideshare options on Alpha.
-Customers looking for Rideshare should inquire with Firefly for available flights, but example options are shown below.
+Customers looking for Rideshare should inquire with Firefly for available flights, but example options are shown below with conceptual dispenser structures.
 Firefly pairs Rideshare customers with missions that best fit their needs and executes with the same care and attention as a dedicated launch.